Unit prefix: Metric prefixes

 The prefixes of the metric system precede a basic unit of measure to indicate a decadic multiple and fraction of a unit.
-Each prefix has a unique symbol that is prepended to the unit symbol.
+Each prefix has a unique symbol that is added to the beginning of the unit symbol.
 Some of the prefixes date back to the introduction of the metric system in the 1790s, but new prefixes have been added, and some have been revised.
 The International Bureau of Weights and Measures has standardised twenty metric prefixes in resolutions dating from 1960 to 1991 for use with the International System of Units (SI).
 In addition to those listed in the everyday-use table, the SI includes standardised prefixes for 1015 (peta), 1018 (exa), 1021 (zetta), 1024 (yotta), 1027 (ronna), and 1030 (quetta); and for 10−15 (femto), 10−18 (atto), 10−21 (zepto), 10−24 (yocto), 10−27 (ronto), and 10−30 (quecto).

 Although formerly in use, the SI disallows combining prefixes; the *microkilogram or *centimillimetre, for example, are not permitted.
-Prefixes corresponding to powers of one thousand are usually preferred, however, units such as the hectopascal, hectare, decibel, centimetre, and centilitre, are commonly used.
+Prefixes corresponding to powers of one thousand are usually preferred, however, units such as the hectopascal, centimetre, and centilitre, are widely used; outside the SI, the units hectare, decibel are also common.
 The unit prefixes are always considered to be part of the unit, so that, e.g., in exponentiation, 1 km2 means one square kilometre, not one thousand square metres, and 1 cm3 means one cubic centimetre, not one hundredth of a cubic metre.

 In general, prefixes are used with any metric unit, but may also be used with non-metric units.
 Some combinations, however, are more common than others.
 The choice of prefixes for a given unit has often arisen by convenience of use and historical developments.
 Unit prefixes that are much larger or smaller than encountered in practice are seldom used, albeit valid combinations.
 In most contexts only a few, the most common, combinations are established.
 For example, prefixes for multiples greater than one thousand are rarely applied to the gram or metre.

 Some prefixes used in older versions of the metric system are no longer used.
 The prefixes myria-, (from the Greek μύριοι, mýrioi), double- and demi-, denoting factors of 10000, 2 and 1/2 respectively, were parts of the original metric system adopted in France in 1795, but they were not retained when the SI prefixes were agreed internationally by the 11th CGPM conference in 1960.
 The prefix "myrio-" was an alternative spelling variant for "myria-", as proposed by Thomas Young.